-Government Use Universal Service Funds to: Expand rural infrastructure and shared access, including the provision of free or subsidised access at community centres and key public institutions such as schools, libraries, post offices, hospitals.
-Invest in locally relevant content and applications, including making e-government services available to communities in order to facilitate the uptake of the Internet.
-Work toward publicly agreed targets for broadband services at institutional, community and household levels.
-Be transparent in the financing and operation of USFs, with detailed annual reports published in open data formats.
-Private sector Provide special rates for high-demand public benefit users, such as research and education networks.
-Actively participate in shared investment initiatives that expand access in rural areas or to under-served communities, including supporting and collaborating with universal access and service funds.
-Civil society, academia, international organisations Support digital literacy education programmes that empower citizens to strategically use ICTs for needs. and foundations Engage in and support community access programmes and projects that aim to connect schools, libraries and health centres.
+- tructure and shared access, including the or subsidised access at community centres nstitutions such as schools, libraries, post - evant content and applications, including nment services available to communities in e the uptake of the Internet. - agreed targets for broadband services munity and household levels. - e financing and operation of USFs, with orts published in open data formats. - s for high-demand public benefit users, d education networks. - n shared investment initiatives that ral areas or to under-served communities, g and collaborating with universal access - icy education programmes that empower Ily use ICTs for needs. - ort community access programmes and connect schools, libraries and health centres.